Ichiro Suzuki: Legacy

-In 2018, researcher Jose Fernandez-Triana named a newly discovered species of wasp after Suzuki; Diolcogaster ichiroi, collected at the Archbold Biological Station in Highlands County, Florida, was named after Ichiro "to honor the truly unique and remarkable Ichiro Suzuki, [Fernandez-Triana's] favorite baseball player and one of the best ever to play the game" and "was still playing for a Florida team and thus naming a species endemic from Florida after him made complete sense."
+In 2018, researcher Jose Fernandez-Triana named a newly discovered species of wasp after Suzuki; Diolcogaster ichiroi, collected at the Archbold Biological Station in Highlands County, Florida, was named "to honor the truly unique and remarkable Ichiro Suzuki, [Fernandez-Triana's] favorite baseball player and one of the best ever to play the game" and "was still playing for a Florida team and thus naming a species endemic from Florida after him made complete sense."

-Ichiro Suzuki delivers a speech to the crowd at T-Mobile Park in Seattle during his induction into the Mariners Hall of Fame.
+Suzuki delivers a speech to the crowd at T-Mobile Park in Seattle during his induction into the Mariners Hall of Fame.

 On August 27, 2022, Suzuki was inducted into the Seattle Mariners Hall of Fame.
+He invited former Seattle teammates Ken Griffey Jr., Raul Ibañez, and Mike Sweeney to his induction ceremony.

 On January 16, 2025, Suzuki was elected to the Japanese Baseball Hall of Fame in his first year of eligibility.
-He appeared on 323 of the 349 valid ballots submitted, becoming the sixth overall highest vote percentage in the Hall's history at 92.6%.
+He appeared on 323 of the 349 valid ballots submitted, becoming the sixth-overall highest vote percentage in the Hall's history at 92.6%.

-Later that month, Suzuki was elected to the National Baseball Hall of Fame in his first year on the ballot, receiving 393 of a possible 394 votes, tying Derek Jeter for the second highest vote share in history.
-He became the first Asian player to be inducted into the Hall of Fame.
-On the same day, the Mariners announced that a ceremony would be held in August of that year to formally retire Ichiro's uniform number 51 jersey.
+Later that month, Suzuki was elected to the National Baseball Hall of Fame in his first year on the ballot, receiving 393 of a possible 394 votes, tying Derek Jeter for the second-highest vote share in history.
+He became the first Japanese and the first Asian-born player to be inducted into the Hall of Fame.
 Later that year, on July 27, Suzuki was officially inducted into the Hall of Fame in a ceremony at Cooperstown, New York.

+The Mariners retired Suzuki's uniform number 51 in a pregame ceremony held on August 9, 2025.
+Because Suzuki wore the same jersey number as Hall of Famer Randy Johnson, the team announced plans to retire Johnson’s number 51 in May 2026.
+A statue of Suzuki in his batting stance was unveiled at T-Mobile Park in April 2026; the upright bat was accidentally broken during the unveiling.